BeWell@StepOne Courses, Workshops & Peer Support Groups

 - Facilitator: Jannine Corby

-Thank you for your support in 2024.
+Thankyou for your support throughout 2024.

 Our weekly Men’s Wellbeing Walk is specifically aimed at men to help support their mental health and wellbeing.
 The Walk, held in association with Bay Walks, Ramblers Wellbeing Walks and Active Devon, runs every Tuesday morning, starting from The Community Hut behind St Paul’s Church in Preston, Paignton (behind St Pauls Church, accessible at the end of Locarno Avenue).
+The route explores Hollicombe Park, Preston, and Paignton Seafront before returning to Paignton Harbour, providing a mix of green spaces and coastal views.

 When: Every Tuesday, meet 10.15am , Depart for walk at 10.30am*